Built4Desktop/BudgetApplication/README.md

 # 💰 BudgetApplication

 A simple **budget management desktop app** built with **C# .NET WPF**.
-This application allows you to track your income, add/remove expenses, and export your budget to a CSV file for easy record-keeping.
+This application allows you to track your income, add/remove expenses, and export your budget to a CSV or PDF File, for easy record-keeping.

 ---